encode/httpx/docs/advanced.md

 HTTPX supports .netrc file.
 In `trust_env=True` cases, if auth parameter is not defined, HTTPX tries to add auth into request's header from .netrc file.

+HTTPX has been loaded that content within the .netrc file is only checked once.
+The recommended way to refresh the cache would be to restart the interpreter.

 As default `trust_env` is true.
 To set false:
 ```python
 >>> httpx.get('https://example.org/', trust_env=False)